 (12th Century Spain)

 Abraham ibn Daud was an ardent Rabbanite Jew living in Spain during the 12th Century and his brief rendition of the history of Karaites in Spain has always intrigued me.
-According to Ibn Daud, his Karaite Jewish contemporaries had a female leader.
+According to Ibn Daud, the Karaite Jews of Spain once had a female leader.
 The Karaite community referred to this leader as “the Teacher” (Arabic: al-Mu’allima) – which, interestingly, is one of the translations of the word “Rabbi” – and the Karaite community relied on her for authoritative tradition.
 For now, I’ll address just two of the many thoughts that come to mind.

 Women as Community Leaders: Despite his anti-Karaite rhetoric, Ibn Daud actually depicts an interesting aspect of Karaite Judaism.
 Women, like men, can achieve the status as the leader of a community.
 For Karaites, this understanding is rooted in the Tanakh (“Hebrew Bible”) where Miriam was a prophetess; Deborah was a prophetess, judge, and warrior; and Hannah, mother of Samuel, composed a prayer praising the Lord.
 Today, at the Karaite synagogue in Daly City, CA, the weekly explanation of the Torah portion is usually led by a woman.